Paths to change

 Invest in the present, keep an eye on the future.

 All human beings resist change until they reach their point of readiness for change.
-Pre-contemplation becomes contemplation, which becomes a choice determination and preparation, leading to action, perhaps relapse, support and maintenance and most likely another round of pre-contemplation on an ever upward spiral.
+Pre-contemplation becomes contemplation, which becomes choice and preparation, leading to action, perhaps relapse, support and maintenance and most likely another round of pre-contemplation on an ever upward spiral.
 Or so the theory goes.

-In practice, the nuances of life can swamp the theory.
+In practice, the nuances of life often swamp the theory.
 Our inner mind’s hidden beliefs and our social peer group both affect us enormously whilst our limbic brain’s inclination to run from pain and run towards pleasure can push valid, coherent and logical plans to one side.
 People are a kaleidoscope of identities and aspirations, each competing moment by moment to control or to sabotage.

-So what triggers our readiness for change?
+So what triggers a readiness for change?

-Motivation one: I’ve suffered enough.
+I’ve suffered enough.

 This is the moment we realise that the adaptations we are making to avoid confronting our problems are actually more painful or destructive in themselves than the problem they are supposed to be avoiding.
 With this realisation, that sometimes comes in an instant and at other times comes as a series of cumulative turning points, change becomes a must.

-Motivation two: A lack of meaning to life
+A lack of meaning to life

 As we go through life, we have a tendency to shut down our imaginative facilities.
-We close off our own belief that somewhere are the people, the circumstances and the situation to meet our deepest needs.
+We close off our own belief that somewhere out there are the people, the circumstances and the situation to meet our deepest needs.
 We lose hope and existential despair descends.
 At this point, we face a choice, an inevitable turning point: enter into destructive behaviours as a coping mechanism, or reach out for help and choose life.

-Motivation three: becoming aware that change is possible.
+Becoming aware that change is possible.

 One morning, life shines and fog lifts.
 Perhaps the helping hand comes through a book, a coach, a friend, an inspirational talk… and the realisation arrives that change really can happen.
 It triggers an awakening and acceptance of wisdom that comes from deep within.